-Aluminium segment

-- Elval and UACJ Corporation jointly established UACJ ELVAL Heat Exchanger Materials GmbH in Germany to sell automotive heat exchanger materials produced by Elval; - The internal restructuring programme initiated in 2015 was completed.
-This included the spin-off of the aluminium foil production and conversion sector, which now operates under Symetal, a subsidiary of Elval; - Elval Colour successfully developed incombustible ACP (aluminium composite panels) with classification A2,S1,d0 as per EN13501-1 and built a line for its production.
+Elval and UACJ Corporation jointly established UACJ ELVAL Heat Exchanger Materials GmbH in Germany to sell automotive heat exchanger materials produced by Elval; The internal restructuring programme initiated in 2015 was completed.
+This included the spin-off of the aluminium foil production and conversion sector, which now operates under Symetal, a subsidiary of Elval; Elval Colour successfully developed incombustible ACP (aluminium composite panels) with classification A2,S1,d0 as per EN13501-1 and built a line for its production.
 This positioned the company as the only vertically integrated ACP manufacturer with A2 production capability in the world.

-Copper segment

-- Established a joint venture involved in the manufacture of pre-insulated copper tubes in Turkey; - Launched new tubular foam into the new markets of Israel, Romania and Greece;

-Halcor subsidiary Sofia Med entered into an agreement with Dowa Metaltech for the exchange of expertise and technological knowledge regarding high value added products.

-Steel segment

-· Sidenor's induction furnace was launched in March 2016 and expected to be fully operational within first half of 2017; Revamping of Dojran's rolling mill commenced in autumn 2016.
-Operations are scheduled to start in

-April 2017 and the mill will become fully operational within 2017; Introduction of the offer of new qualities in the special steel markets (SBQs) has strengthened Stomana's competitive position.
+Copper segment copper tubes in Turkey; Launched new tubular foam into the new markets of Israel, Romania and Halcor subsidiary Sofia Med entered into an agreement with Dowa Metaltech for the exchange of expertise and technological knowledge regarding high value added products.
+Steel segment Sidenor's induction furnace was launched in March 2016 and expected to be fully operational within first half of 2017; Revamping of Dojran's rolling mill commenced in autumn 2016.
+Operations are scheduled to start in April 2017 and the mill will become fully operational within 2017; Introduction of the offer of new qualities in the special steel markets (SBQs) has strengthened Stomana's competitive position.
 Vacuum degasser (VD) operations, which commenced in 2016, allowed for the development of these qualities.

-Start of the new pipe production mill equipped with LSAW/JCOE technology to manufacture pipes with a large diameter and increased wall thickness.
-Three projects have been since successfully executed utilising such technology;

-- First off-shore project for pipes produced using the LSAW/JCOE method awarded; - Conclusion of an investment programme to facilitate the production of 24 metre pipes and two orders successfully executed; - First order for pipes produced using the HFI method was fulfilled, to be used by Subsea 7 for a R-Laying project in the North Sea; - Spin-off of the pipes and hollow section industrial and trading operations of Corinth Pipeworks was completed.
+Steel pipes Start of the new pipe production mill equipped with LSAW/JCOE segment technology to manufacture pipes with a large diameter and increased wall thickness.
+Three projects have been since successfully executed utilising such technology; First off-shore project for pipes produced using the LSAW/JCOE method awarded; Conclusion of an investment programme to facilitate the production of 24 metre pipes and two orders successfully executed; First order for pipes produced using the HFI method was fulfilled, to be used by Subsea 7 for a R-Laying project in the North Sea; Spin-off of the pipes and hollow section industrial and trading operations of Corinth Pipeworks was completed.
 The Company's name was subsequently changed to Corinth Pipeworks Holdings S.A.

-Cables segment

-· Awarded two contracts by the German electricity transmission system operator TenneT for offshore wind farm export cable connections;

-- Awarded three contracts by Danish TSO Energinet.dk for cable connection between Denmark and Sweden and the replacement of overhead lines within Denmark; - Awarded a contract for cable interconnection of an offshore wind farm in UK; - Completed spin-off of the industrial, and part of commercial, operations of Hellenic Cables S.A. and Hellenic Cable Industry Société Anonyme, subsequently renamed Hellenic Cables Holdings, Société Anonyme.
+Cables Awarded two contracts by the German electricity transmission system operator TenneT for offshore wind farm export cable connections; segment Awarded three contracts by Danish TSO Energinet.dk for cable connection between Denmark and Sweden and the replacement of overhead lines within Denmark; Awarded a contract for cable interconnection of an offshore wind farm in UK; Completed spin-off of the industrial, and part of commercial, operations of Hellenic Cables S.A. and Hellenic Cable Industry Société Anonyme, subsequently renamed Hellenic Cables Holdings, Société Anonyme.

-Real estate segment
+\ Adjusted EBIT, adjusted EBITDA and Net Debt are considered Alternative Performance Measures (APMs).
+For definitions and further information on APMs please refer to Appendix.